SavinaRoja/arkady/docs/index.rst

 that turned into Arkady in the first place: I had an application that needed to simultaneously interact with Arduinos, DMX, video, audio, sensors, and keep track of program control flow.
-Using Arkady I was able to create a simple interface to all my devices in one program, and to write clean logic in another program to leverage this interface.
+Using Arkady I was able to create a simple interface to all my components in one program, and to write clean logic in another program to leverage this interface.

-You can use Arkady to put a network interface on a hardware device and save a lot of wiring.
+You can use Arkady to put a network interface on a hardware component and save a lot of wiring.
 Today you can get a Raspberry Pi Zero W for 5 USD, with a bit more added for peripherals, you can put almost anything with wired control onto the network with Arkady economically.